-In this video, This Old House landscape contractor Roger Cook heads for fabulous Las Vegas, Nevada, where he helps a pair of homeowners select and plant a privacy screen using bamboo plants.
+In this video, This Old House landscape contractor Roger Cook heads to Las Vegas, Nevada, where he helps a pair of homeowners select and plant a privacy screen using bamboo plants.

-4. To the soil removed from the each hole, add two wheelbarrows of planter’s mix (compost and organic fertilizer).
+- To the soil removed from each hole, add two wheelbarrows of planter’s mix (compost and organic fertilizer).
 Use a shovel to thoroughly combine the mix with the soil.

 - Moisten the mixed soil with water before backfilling.

 - Pull each plant from its container and place it in the hole.